MaximeMaillet/dtorrent/README.md

-# dTorrent
+# dTorrent - 0.5.0

 Listen your favorite client bitTorrent.

-dTorrent launch, every interval, request for check all torrents and compare with actual state for return changes.
+dTorrent launch, every interval, request for check all torrents states and compare with actual state for return changes.

-#### Features

-* Listener on events :
-    * Torrent added
-    * Torrent updated
-    * Torrent finished
-    * Torrent removed
-    * Torrent paused & resumed
-* Web hook on :
-    * torrent added
-    * torrent finished
-    * torrent removed
-    * torrent paused
-    * torrent resumed
-* Manager for
-    * add torrent + file data, add torrent file, add data (and create .torrent)
-    * get details about one torrent
-    * get list of all torrents
-    * play & resume
-    * delete

-### Todo

-* Clear rtorrent session (when manually delete torrent)
+You can listen one or most server according to configure your client and your torrent server accept XML RPC request.

 ## Install